isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

 ### Step 2: Download Raw Files and build out Silver and Gold Layer Tables (Star Schema) to be used for Reporting
 **Two methods are documented and available for this step and only one of the two needs to be implemented.** The choice on which method to use is more of a preference based on your skill set.
 Microsoft Fabric is a broad platform and allows end users to pick tools of their preference hence choice here demonstrates verstaility of the platform.
 In this step Bronze, Silver and Gold Layers of Medallion architecture are built using slightly different methods, the biggest difference is whether Gold Layer Star Schema Tables to be used for reporting are created in a Lakehouse or a Warehouse.

 **Note**: Fabric Data Factory Pipeline implementation steps are manual for now but we will look into making it easier using automation in future. **Both options 2a and 2b are manual but Step 2a is going to be a little less effort to setup because it uses Spark Notebooks which can be easily imported for use in your Fabric workspace.
-Step 2b will require little extra effort to setup Pipeline activities for T-SQL execution**
+Step 2b will require little extra effort to setup Pipeline activities for T-SQL execution, but in return the Gold Layer will be in the Fabric Warehouse instead of the Lakehouse (folks from a SQL background may prefer this option).**

 **2a.
 Gold Layer in Fabric Lakehouse** - A Fabric Data Factory Pipeline is implemented to use Spark Notebooks for building out all three layers - Bronze, Silver and Gold Layers in a Fabric Lakehouse.